biofuture/Ublastx_stageone/README.md

+**We have simplified the running process of ublastx_stage_one, a video about how to use ARGs-OAP to quantify ARGs in your metagenomics data will be available soon!**

 New release of Ublastx Version 1.2

-**We have simply the running process of ublastx_stage_one, a video about how to use ARGs-OAP to quantify ARGs in your metagenomics data will be available soon!**

 **1. adding a method to obtain microbial community structure from the shotgun metagenomics data set.**
 **2. adding copy number correction using Copyrighter database and normalize ARGs abundance by cell number.**